Hyper-V: Hyper-V Server

 Hyper-V Server 2008 was released on October 1, 2008.
 It consists of Windows Server 2008 Server Core and Hyper-V role; other Windows Server 2008 roles are disabled, and there are limited Windows services.
 Hyper-V Server 2008 is limited to a command-line interface used to configure the host OS, physical hardware, and software.
-A menu driven CLI interface and some freely downloadable script files simplify configuration.
+A menu driven command line interface (CLI) and some freely downloadable script files simplify configuration.
 In addition, Hyper-V Server supports remote access via Remote Desktop Connection.
 However, administration and configuration of the host OS and the guest virtual machines is generally done over the network, using either Microsoft Management Consoles on another Windows computer or System Center Virtual Machine Manager.
 This allows much easier "point and click" configuration, and monitoring of the Hyper-V Server.

 Hyper-V Server 2008 R2 (an edition of Windows Server 2008 R2) was made available in September 2009 and includes Windows PowerShell v2 for greater CLI control.
 Remote access to Hyper-V Server requires CLI configuration of network interfaces and Windows Firewall.
 Also using a Windows Vista PC to administer Hyper-V Server 2008 R2 is not fully supported.

+Microsoft ended mainstream support of the free version of Hyper-V Server 2019 on January 9, 2024 and extended support will end on January 9, 2029.
+Hyper-V Server 2019 will be the last version of the free, standalone product.
+Hyper-V is still available as a role in Windows Server 2022 and will be supported as long as that operating system is, currently scheduled for end of extended support on October 14, 2031.